This stuff blows my mind.

 - Me, getting mentored in 2013

 Daniel Grosu, an Associate Professor at Wayne State University has managed to track the mentor lineage through Palamas and even further back to John Mauropous (990-1092), who was a scholar at the University of Constantinople.
 He was a Byzantine Greek poet, hymnographer and author of letters and orations, living in the 11th century AD.
+Other scholars have since then tracked the lineage further back to Sharaf al-Dīn al-Ṭūsī, an astronomer living in 12th century Persia.
 And that is where the tale ends.
 For now.